RakhithJK/PHPMailer-wiki/Troubleshooting.md

 $mail->Host = 'tls://smtp.gmail.com:587';
 ```
 # SMTP Error: Could not connect to SMTP host.
 This is commonly reported as a PHPMailer problem, but it's almost always down to local DNS failure, firewall blocking or other issue on your local network.
-It means that PHPMailer is unable to contact the SMTP server you're specified in the `Host` property, but doesn't say exactly why.
+It means that PHPMailer is unable to contact the SMTP server you have specified in the `Host` property, but doesn't say exactly why.

 You can your connectivity this by running some commands on your server (you will need `dnsutils` and `telnet` packages installed).
 First check DNS is working: